hkotek/hkotek.com/_posts/2023-1-3-altac-jobs-for-social-scientists.md

 ### Freelance consulting, coaching, etc.

 Build your own company!
 Do anything you want!
-There are no job ads here; the sky is the limit.
+There are no job ads here; the sky's the limit.

+A couple of examples:

 > "Transformational Coach: Through structured conversations held in a safe, confidential and non-judgemental space, I help clients overcome limiting beliefs as they navigate change to achieve their goals.
 I use a variety of techniques from psychology, UX, management, development and of course, linguistics.
 Key skill areas include deep listening, data analysis, conversation analysis, semantics, metaphor, pragmatics, and understanding of sociolinguistic principles.
 Also, research methods, esp qualitative and ethnographic approaches."